awsdocs/amazon-cloudwatch-user-guide/doc_source/US_AlarmAtThresholdEBS.md

-# Creating a Storage Throughput Alarm that Sends Email<a name="US_AlarmAtThresholdEBS"></a>
+# Creating a storage throughput alarm that sends email<a name="US_AlarmAtThresholdEBS"></a>

-You can set up an SNS notification and configure an alarm that sends email when Amazon EBS exceeds 100 MB throughput\.
+You can set up an SNS notification and configure an alarm that is triggered when Amazon EBS exceeds 100 MB throughput\.

-## Setting Up a Storage Throughput Alarm Using the AWS Management Console<a name="storage-alarm-console"></a>
+## Setting up a storage throughput alarm using the AWS Management Console<a name="storage-alarm-console"></a>

 Use these steps to use the AWS Management Console to create an alarm based on Amazon EBS throughput\.

-**To create a storage throughput alarm that sends email**
+**To create a storage throughput alarm**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.